Trigonx1/Power-BI-Plane-Crash/README.md

 * Modified Dataset used in this Project [https://www.kaggle.com/datasets/abeperez/historical-plane-crash-data/data](https://docs.google.com/spreadsheets/u/2/d/1xkWC6Jlk_YZECHbpUtoc8AEiPb9jfcld/edit?usp=drive_web&ouid=114068862415751566917&rtpof=true)

 ## Problem Statement
-This project is aimed at analysing airplane crashes and how it has trended over the years, what concerns were addressed to mitigate these crashes and hence, answer the following questions;
+This project aims to analyze airplane crashes over time, examining trends and identifying key factors that have influenced the frequency and severity of these incidents.
+By investigating historical data, the project seeks to answer the following key questions:
-1. To determine the Cause of Plane Crash?
+1. What are the primary causes of airplane crashes?
-2. To identify the associated risk factor of plane crash?
+2. What risk factors are most strongly associated with airplane crashes?
-3. To determine the crash rate over a time duration?
+3. How has the crash rate changed over specific time periods?
-4. Where does most Fatalities comes from in terms of region?
+4. Which regions have experienced the highest number of fatalities due to airplane crashes?

 ## Power BI and Analytics Technical Skills:
 + Project Planning and Documentation